vacp2p/rfc/content/docs/rfcs/71/README.md

 - If no filtering is done based on public keys, the access token SHOULD be included in the advertisement.
   Otherwise it SHOULD be left empty.

-- This SHOULD be advertised on the [contact code topic](https://specs.status.im/spec/10#contact-code-topic) and SHOULD be coupled with normal contact-code advertisement.
+- This SHOULD be advertised on the [contact code topic](https://rfc.vac.dev/spec/53/) and SHOULD be coupled with normal contact-code advertisement.

 - When a user register or re-register with a push notification service, their contact-code SHOULD be re-advertised.

 - Multiple servers MAY be advertised for the same installation_id for redundancy reasons.

 ### Discovering a Server:
-To discover a push notification service for a given user, their [contact code topic](https://specs.status.im/spec/10#contact-code-topic) SHOULD be listened to.
+To discover a push notification service for a given user, their [contact code topic](https://rfc.vac.dev/spec/53/) SHOULD be listened to.
+A Waku-Store node can be queried for the specific topic to retrieve the most up-to-date contact code.

 ### Querying a Server:
 If a token is not present in the latest advertisement for a user, the server SHOULD be queried directly.